 Alcohol: The legal drinking age in Guatemala is 18.
-However, if you are of age to drink, it is recommended that you take precautions to be safe while drinking - such as never leaving your drink unattended, or accepting drinks from strangers.
+However, if you are of age to drink, it is recommended that you take precautions to be safe while drinking: drink in moderation, never leaving your drink unattended, do not experiment with locally-produced spirits, and do not accept drinks from strangers.

-Drugs: Marijuana and other 'recreational' drugs are sometimes available in Guatemala, and highly illegal.
+Drugs: Marijuana and other "recreational" drugs are sometimes available in Guatemala, and highly illegal.
 Courts treat possession of cannabis as severely as possession of heroin.
-Be aware that the police target foreign drug users in bribe scams.
+Be aware that the police often target foreign drug users in bribe scams.
 Drug trafficking is a massive problem in Guatemala due to its northern border with Mexico, and penalties for drug trafficking are extremely severe.